APHA CHW Section History

 In 1970, some 500 community health workers and their supporters joined together within APHA to from the New Professionals Special Primary Interest Group.
 Their name was chosen in protest of the many terms used to describe them, including non-professional, sub-professional, aide, auxiliary and para-professional.
 In the 1980s, membership and activity in the SPIG declined, but the group continued to present a limited program and hold a business meeting during the Annual APHA Meeting.
 Throughout the 1990s, the SPIG was able to revitalize its voice within APHA.
 In 2000, the New Professionals SPIG changed its name to the Community Health Worker SPIG.
 The CHW Section has consistently been involved in APHA governance since 2000 when we gained our first Unaffiliated Governing Councilors, E. Lee Rosenthal and June Grube-Robinson.
 That same year, the CHW SPIG submitted a resolution in support of CHWs: Policy Resolution #200115, "Recognition and Support for Community Health Workers' Contributions to Meeting our Nation's Health Care Needs."
 The resolution was formally adopted in 2002.
 The CHW SPIG Became the CHW Section in 2009.

 An important part of the APHA CHW Section is to develop and support policies for the community health worker workforce.
-The CHW Section's Policy Committee convenes CHWs and their advocate from around the U.S. to do the following:
+The CHW Section's Policy Committee convenes CHWs, allies, and advocates from around the U.S. to do the following:

 - Develop and support APHA policies that promote the CHW workforce and CHW self-determination